 How difficult would it be to teleport humans?

-In fact, a funny 2013 study by physics students at the University of Leicester tried to prove this.
-In truth, the experiment was limited to calculating how difficult it would be to carry the information of each human being.
+In fact, a fun 2013 study by physics students at the University of Leicester tried to prove this.
+In truth, the experiment was limited to calculating how difficult it would be to transport the information of each human being.

 And things are already complicated.